programmer1017/web-intro/README.md

 # WebIntro
-This project is my first project.
+This project was my first project.
 On the other hand, my default account is @programmer1017